pramodhrai/assignments/README.md

 # Coding challenge
 This page consists of a coding challenge for Data Engineering roles.
 You should be able to complete this in 5 hours, though overall deadline is 5 days to buffer life's other commitments :)

+## You Should Use AI for This

-2025 Update: Use AI to complete the task, while maintaining control / oversight into key technical considerations
+Use AI to complete the task, while maintaining control / oversight into key technical considerations

 # Goals
 There are 3 aims for this test